estudioChispa/100-days-of-code/r1-log.md

 ### R1D15
 iOS and Swift.
 Learning more about asynchronous queues and GCD.
 Going slower than I had hoped, but learning a lot.

+### R1D16
+iOS and Swift.
+Today’s topic: URL Session and error handling.
+Hope to have more time to code tomorrow.
+Today was a short day, but at least I got a little bit of coding in.